 Recently named the second most-performed living composer, Mason Bates currently serves as the first composer-in-residence of the Kennedy Center for the Performing Arts.
-His music fuses innovative orchestral writing, imaginative narrative forms, the harmonies of jazz and the rhythms of techno.
-Frequently performed by orchestras large and small, his symphonic music has been the first to receive widespread acceptance for its expanded palette of electronic sounds, and it is championed by leading conductors such as Riccardo Muti, Michael Tilson Thomas, and Leonard Slatkin have championed his diverse catalogue.
-He has become a visible advocate for bringing new music to new spaces, whether through institutional partnerships such as his residency with the Chicago Symphony, or through his classical/DJ project Mercury Soul, which has transformed spaces ranging from commercial clubs to Frank Gehry-designed concert halls into exciting, hybrid musical events drawing over a thousand people.
-In awarding Bates the Heinz Medal, Teresa Heinz remarked that “his music has moved the orchestra into the digital age and dissolved the boundaries of classical music.”
+His music fuses innovative orchestral writing, imaginative narrative forms, the harmonies of jazz and the rhythms of techno, and it has been the first symphonic music to receive widespread acceptance for its unique integration of electronic sounds.
+Leading conductors such as Riccardo Muti, Michael Tilson Thomas, and Leonard Slatkin have championed his diverse catalogue.
+He has become a visible advocate for bringing new music to new spaces, whether through institutional partnerships such as his residency with the Chicago Symphony Orchestra, or through his club/classical project Mercury Soul, which has transformed spaces ranging from commercial clubs to Frank Gehry-designed concert halls into exciting, hybrid musical events drawing over a thousand people.
+In awarding Bates the Heinz Medal, Teresa Heinz Kerry remarked that “his music has moved the orchestra into the digital age and dissolved the boundaries of classical music.”

 Acoustic, Chamber, Vocal Works.

 Bringing classical music to new audiences is a central part of Bates’ activities as a curator.
-With composer Anna Clyne, he has transformed the Chicago Symphony’s MusicNOW series into an imaginative concert experience drawing huge crowds, with cinematic program notes and immersive stagecraft.
+With composer Anna Clyne, he transformed the Chicago Symphony’s MusicNOW series into an imaginative concert experience drawing huge crowds, with cinematic program notes and immersive stagecraft.
 Another new take on new music is Mercury Soul which embeds sets of classical music into a fluid evening of DJing and immersive stagecraft.
 Sold-out performances from San Francisco’s famed Mezzanine club to Miami’s New World Symphony have brought a new vision of the listening experience to widespread audiences, and the project recently returned to San Francisco’s Ruby Skye to a crowd of eight hundred.
 Mercury Soul is being presented by the Sioux City Symphony in May and features a guest appearance by violinist Gil Shaham.
 As part of his multi-year residency, he will work with the Kennedy Center’s broad range of artistic constituents, from performances with the National Symphony to appearances with Jason Moran on Kennedy Center Jazz, often integrating electronic artists into the Center’s unique spaces.
 This fall he launched a new-music series, KC Jukebox, that features the eclectic programming, immersive production, and projected information for which his curating projects have become known.